-AFRH largely returned to normal operations in FY 2024 as serious cases of the virus receded given widespread vaccination and the national emergency surrounding the pandemic was lifted.
-AFRH recorded 233 cases of the virus in FY 2024, against 1028 cases overall since the beginning of the pandemic, and we continue to modify our operations in response to new cases.
-Occupancy at the end of FY 2024 increased 4 percent from the end of FY 2023 and is now at the level as it was in March 2020 at the start of the pandemic.
+AFRH largely returned to normal operations in FY 2023 as serious cases of the virus receded given widespread vaccination and the national emergency surrounding the pandemic was lifted.
+AFRH recorded 224 cases of the virus in FY 2023, against 790 cases overall since the beginning of the pandemic, and we continue to modify our operations in response to new cases.
+Occupancy at the end of FY 2023 increased 9 percent from the end of FY 2022, but remains 4 percent below occupancy at the March 2020 start of the pandemic.
 Revenue from resident fees, visitor meal purchases, and short-term rental accommodations have returned to pre-pandemic levels, which realized a decrease over 15 percent during FYs 2021 and 2022.
 Due to economic uncertainty and reduced interest rates, investment income from trust fund balances declined to negligible amounts, from an average \$108,000 per month in the first half of FY 2020 to a low point of \$591 in May 2021.
-The recent rise in interest rates combined with a larger trust fund balance have helped increase investment income levels to an average of \$835,349 per month in FY 2024.
-Although we continue to experience issues with inflation and labor availability resulting higher costs, progress on capital maintenance projects increased in FY 2024.
+The recent rise in interest rates have helped increase investment income levels to an average of \$600,000 per month in FY 2023.
+Although we continue to experience issues with supply chain and labor availability and resulting higher costs, progress on capital maintenance projects increased in FY 2023.